ansys/pyscadeone/doc/source/api/language/operator/automaton.rst

 .. .. autoclass:: Fork

-State with Transitions
+State with transitions
 ~~~~~~~~~~~~~~~~~~~~~~

 A fork a succession of *if then else* with :py:class:`Arrow`.

 .. autoclass:: ForkTree

-Separate Transitions
+Separate transitions
 ~~~~~~~~~~~~~~~~~~~~

 Fork is a list of *if* and one *else* arrows with priorities.